Overview of Test Plan Template

 - Testers need to follow the guidelines given in the document

 - The scope, estimation, strategy are documented and can be reused for other projects as well.

 How to Write a Test Plan Template?

-There are eight important tasks which need to be followed for writing the Test plan template:
+There are eight important tasks that need to be followed for writing the Test plan template: